Jitses/FinalMinorProject/design.md

 # Design
 This document shows the design steps that will be taken in the process of creating the WW2 project.
 The layout of the project can be found in the readme.
-This documents intention is to focuss on the technical process.
+This documents intention is to focus on the technical process.

 ## Features